tryton/tryton-client/doc/usage.rst

 The second mouse button (usually right mouse button) provides an additional contextual menu for some views and fields.
-In this context menu the user finds :term:`actions` to copy and paste contents or setting up default values or selections for several fields.
+In this context menu the user finds :term:`actions` to copy and paste contents or selections for several fields.

 Tool Bar